The Science of Snoring: Is Snoring Genetic?

 Why Snoring Matters

 Because it disrupts sleep, sleep apnea can put extra strain on a person’s heart.
 It can lead to higher blood pressure and lower oxygen levels in blood.
 That also can mean hypertension and headaches.
+It’s also a contributing factor in depression.

 Sleep apnea and snoring can also cause a person, and their light-sleeping partners, to feel tired during the day.